PUITAR/ANNS/README.md

 ## Dataset

 All datasets used in this library are in the **vecs**-format, which you can download from [here](https://github.com/erikbern/ann-benchmarks.git).
-I have built a framework base on Ann-benchmark, to download the datasets and convert them to **vecs**-format.
-You can find the code in [anns/dataset](https://github.com/ann-parallel/anns/tree/main/dataset).
+We here provid a framework base on Ann-benchmark, to download the datasets and convert them to **vecs**-format.
+You can find the code in [here](https://github.com/PUITAR/ANNS-DATA.git).

 ## Delta-Development